Martin Thomas (footballer, born 1959)

-Martin Richard Thomas (born 28 November 1959) is a former footballer who made more than 500 appearances in the Football League as a goalkeeper and represented Wales at senior international level.
+Martin Richard Thomas (born 28 November 1959) is a Welsh former footballer who made more than 500 appearances in the Football League as a goalkeeper and represented Wales at senior international level.
 After retiring as a player he became a coach, and has worked for various clubs and for the English Football Association.

 Playing career

 Born in Senghenydd, Glamorgan, Thomas moved to England to join Bristol Rovers as a youth player.
 He made his début for their first team on 3 January 1977, as a substitute for Jim Eadie in the away match at Charlton Athletic.
 Thomas turned professional in September of that year, and went on to become Rovers' first-choice goalkeeper.

 He faced competition for his jersey with England youth goalkeeper Phil Kite before going on loan to three clubs during 1982–83, first Cardiff City, then Tottenham Hotspur and Southend United.
 He left Bristol completely in 1983 to join Newcastle United for £50,000.

 Thomas appeared regularly for Newcastle as they won promotion to the top-flight in 1984.
 He was the club's first choice goalkeeper for the 1985–86 and 1986–87 seasons.
 During the 1985–86 season he was part of the Newcastle side that lost a club record away defeat to West Ham United 8–1 a game which saw centre back Alvin Martin hit his only first class hat-trick in English professional football, against a three different goalkeepers.
 In September 1986, he won his first and only international cap for Wales, in a European Championship qualifier against Finland.

 After a spell on loan to local rivals Middlesbrough, Thomas was sold to Division Two Birmingham City for £75,000 in October 1988.
 The club suffered relegation in 1989, but returned in 1992.
 He was part of the side that won the 1991 Associate Members' Cup Final.
 In 1993, after loan spells to Aston Villa and Crystal Palace, Thomas joined non-league club Cheltenham Town.
 He made 80 league appearances for the club before retiring as a player in 1995.